#DetectEBV #VirusEpsteinBarr

 How does it stay in its host, despite having one of the best immune systems in the living world?

 EBV has developed the ability to avoid being detected by the host’s natural immune system.
 Both virus and host are involved in this strategy.
 EBV controls part of the immune system by producing RNA fragments that control both the expression of genes in the virus and in the host cell.
 This includes modifying genes related to immunity and specific cellular activities.
 This is similar to the virus taking control of the cell in which it is located.
+Some of the virus’ other proteins act as lures for the immune system, making it believe that it needs to switch to anti-inflammatory mode, which obviously supports the virus’ own escape strategy.

 To remain in the human body for life, EBV sets up different “strategies”, switching between latent phases (where it seems inactive) and lytic phases (where it is active).
 These different strategies lead to different immune responses depending on the patient’s immune profile and background.